 I hope you had fun following me along on my junking adventures.
 Getting to build with found things is certainly a delight of mine.
 I love to make things that you can’t find in a big box store.
 Kinda like a piece of art, I think.

-Do pin and share this repurposed changing table cart to inspire others to give DIY a try.
+In addition, pin and share this repurposed changing table cart to inspire others to give DIY a try.
 They just may have a broken down changing table that needs new life too.
 Thank you!

 Coming up next, I’m taking another cast-off from my dad’s rentals and giving it a whole new look (see below then head here to see the after).
 To be sure to get these DIY tips & tricks in your inbox, sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.